tomhiatt/Surveillance-reports/RegTBfigsTables.md

 --------------------------------------------------------

 Significant progress has been made in tuberculosis (TB) control in the World Health Organization (WHO) Western Pacific Region especially in since 2000.
-The number of prevalent TB patients in the Region fell from 3.5 million in 2000 to 2.3 million in 2013.[@WorldHealthOrganization2014] During the same period, 16.7 million patients were diagnosed and treated, and an estimated 800 000 deaths were averted between 2000 and 2010.[@WorldHealthOrganization2011] According to the latest WHO estimates, the Region is on track for achieving the TB-related Millennium Development Goals (MDGs) and other international targets by 2015.
+The number of prevalent TB patients in the Region fell from 3.5 million in 2000 to 2.3 million in 2013.[@WorldHealthOrganization2014] During the same period, 16.7 million patients were diagnosed and treated, and an estimated 800 000 deaths were averted between 2000 and 2010.[@WorldHealthOrganization2011] According to the latest WHO estimates, the Region has achieved the TB-related Millennium Development Goals (MDGs) and other international targets in advance of 2015.
 However, with 1.4 million TB patients notified annually in the Region and several countries with a persistent substantial disease burden, TB control policies and strategies require continuous evolution to adopt new tools and approaches as well as to address emerging challenges faced by national TB control programmes.
-In light of the MDG target date approaching, WHO has developed a new Global TB Strategy for after 2015.[@WorldHealthOrganization2014a] Particularly at this critical period of strategy renewal, thorough analysis of surveillance data provides valuable information on the current epidemiological situation, programmatic progress and future directions.
+The World Health Assembly recently endorsed the End TB Strategy with ambitous targets.[@WorldHealthOrganization2014a] Effective monitoring and evaluation is a critical component of the new strategy.
+Thorough analysis of surveillance data provides valuable information on the current epidemiological situation, programmatic progress and future directions.

-This article represents our second regional analysis of TB notification data as an article in the Western Pacific Surveillance and Response Journal.
-We plan to continue reporting an annual regional analysis in this way punctuated by complementary reports focused on various topics such as subnational data analysis and utilization, the situation of drug-resistant TB, contact investigation and other forms of TB screening activities to stimulate the utilization of surveillance data for informed programme decision-making.
+This update represents our second regional analysis of TB notification data as an article in the Western Pacific Surveillance and Response Journal.
+We plan to continue reporting an annual regional analysis in this way punctuated by complementary reports focused on various topics such as the situation of drug-resistant TB, subnational data analysis and utilization, TB in low- and intermediate-burden countries, contact investigation and other forms of TB screening activities to stimulate the utilization of surveillance data for informed programme decision-making.

 Methods
 --------------------------------------------------------

 ### Data
 Every year, 36 countries and areas in the Region are requested to report TB surveillance data to WHO using a standardized data collection form.
 Since 2009, a web-based online system has been used for data submission and validation.
 Collected data covers the following areas: TB case notifications and treatment outcomes, diagnostic and treatment services, drug management, surveillance and surveys of drug-resistance, information on TB/HIV co-infection, infection control, engagement of all care providers and budgets and expenditures for TB control.
-The full description of methods is available in the Global Tuberculosis Report 2014[@WorldHealthOrganization2014] and the data sets are available from the WHO global TB database (www.who.int/tb/data).
-Case definitions for TB can be found in the 4th edition of the TB treatment guidelines.[@WorldHealthOrganization2006] For 2013, 32 countries and areas of the Western Pacific Region reported data representing more than 99.9% of the total population.
+The full description of methods is available in the Global Tuberculosis Report[@WorldHealthOrganization2014] and the data sets are available from the WHO global TB database (www.who.int/tb/data).
+Case definitions for TB were revised in 2013[@WorldHealthOrganization2013] and cases previously known as smear-positive are now included in laboratory-confirmed cases.
+The revised case definitions combine smear-negative cases with all clinically diagnosed cases and therefore obscure the number of cases where smear was not done or results are unknown.
+Between 2008 and 2012 regionally, no more than 1.4% of cases did not have a smear done, however at the country level, the proportion was as high as 35, 25 and 23 percent  in Papua New Guinea, Guam and Republic of Korea, respectively.

+For 2013, 32 countries and areas of the Western Pacific Region reported data representing more than 99.9% of the total population.
 This report describes the epidemiological situation and progress in programmatic response with a focus on seven countries with a high burden of TB: Cambodia, China, the Lao People's Democratic Republic, Mongolia, Papua New Guinea, the Philippines and Viet Nam.
 (Globally, WHO designates 22 countries with a high burden of TB that include Cambodia, China, the Philippines and Viet Nam.
 The other three countries: the Lao People's Democratic Republic, Mongolia and Papua New Guinea are considered priority countries with a high burden of TB in the Western Pacific Region).

 ### Analysis and reproducibility
 Analysis was conducted by the statistical package R (ver.
 3.1.2, R Core Team, 2014, Vienna, Austria, www.R-project.org).
 Due to calls for transparent and reproducible research,[@Peng2006; @Groves2012] we have published programme code to generate the entire contents of this article including all figures and tables by using R with the knitr package (ver.
 1.9, Yihui Xie, 2015).
 Readers can download the code (see supplement material) and reproduce all figures and tables under an appropriate personal computing environment.
 For non-commercial purposes, readers may modify the code to produce figures and tables that are not presented in this article.
 For instance, readers may wish to produce tables and figures for countries or regions other than the WHO Western Pacific Region.